cognitedata/cdf-sdk-java-examples/23-met-alerts-cap-pipeline/README.md

 ## CAP alerts, Raw to Clean pipeline

 This pipeline processes data from CDF Raw representing CAP met alerts.
+Met alerts are weather forecast alerts issued by the Norwegian Meteorological Institute.
+The raw CAP items are parsed into CDF Events and linked/contextualized to CDF Assets representing geographic locations.

 It uses the practices of logging, monitoring, configuration presented in [1-k8-demo](../1-k8-demo/README.md).

+ The Met alerts api: [https://api.met.no/weatherapi/metalerts/1.1/documentation](https://api.met.no/weatherapi/metalerts/1.1/documentation).

 The data pipeline performs the following tasks:
 1) Read the main input from a `CDF.Raw` table.